BayAreaMetro/petrale/basemap/development_projects_process.md

 * Parcel processing data ( at m:\ )
 * BASIS pipeline data (at portal)
 * MTC manual pipeline (at portal)
-* Opportunity Sites (public, manualpba40, manualpba50, mallsoff, incubator, deed restricted manual)
+* Opportunity Sites (public, manualpba40, manualpba50, mallsoff, incubator, deed restricted manual)---how do we collect these?